MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-45/README.md

 python3 ../generic-buy-now-pay-later-project-group-45/scripts/preprocess.py --path ../generic-buy-now-pay-later-project-group-45/data/tables --output ../generic-buy-now-pay-later-project-group-45/data/curated

+3. Run geoplot.ipynb to produce geospatial plot

-3. Run ranking.py in script folder, command line in terminal should follow the format of:
+4. Run ranking.py in script folder, command line in terminal should follow the format of:

 python3 ../generic-buy-now-pay-later-project-group-45/scripts/ranking.py --path ../generic-buy-now-pay-later-project-group-45/data/curated

-(note: .. indicates directory to this project folder, needs to be added, otherwise this script will be wrong)
+(note: ".." is the directory path of this project folder, which need to be modified according to your local repository.)

-4. Run plots.ipynb to produce plots used in presentation, visualisation of final ranked merchants
+5. Run plots.ipynb to produce plots used in presentation, visualisation of final ranked merchants

-5. Run geoplot.ipynb to produce geospatial plot